Sydney-Informatics-Hub/nfcoreWorkshopTesting/Part2/exercise2/README.md

 Check the output:
   - Observe that there are now trimmed fastq files within the ./Exercise2/trimgalore directory that were not included in ./Exercise1/trimglaore, because we added the 'save_trimmed' parameter.
-  - Observe that there are now unmapped files in the ./Exercise2/star_salmon directory - HAVE MESSAGED CHRIS ON SLACK ABOUT THIS, I CANNOT FIND THE UNMAPPED OUTPUTS!
+  - Observe that there are now unmapped files in the ./Exercise2/star_salmon/unmapped directory

 Once again, issue the nextflow log command - observe that you now have info reported for 2 runs (or more, if you had repeat commands due to errors etc)
 ```